 Introduction to drawing the human form, emphasizing both traditional techniques and a contemporary approach to the representation of the figure.
 Includes the nude figure, portraiture, and the figure in a still life environment.
-Prerequisite: ART 111 with a "C" or better.
+Prerequisite: ART 111 with a 'C" or higher.